Blog

 Enterprise-level1-2%5-7%

-Churn calculation in saas dashboards
+Churn calculation in SaaS dashboards

 You calculate churn using simple formulas.
 These formulas help you track both customer loss and lost revenue.
-Here are the most common ways to measure churn in saas dashboards:
+Here are the most common ways to measure churn in SaaS dashboards:

 1. Customer Churn Rate: Divide the number of customers lost in a period by the total customers at the start.
 Multiply by 100 to get a percentage.